kak2z7702/converse/README.md

 `php artisan migrate:fresh`

 Then you can go to */install* route on your host to perform a fresh installation.

+Remember to run the following command to restart the queue workers if you have any:

+`php artisan queue:restart`

 ## Deployment